 - Spends less time in making a product that all customers like but on a product that most of them won’t dislike

 - With time, this situation leads to the need to decrease price points and margins

 - With the decrease of prices and margins, company owners may have the temptation to increase the break-even point again, creating a vicious cycle.

 Break-Even Point Is Low:

-- Owner begins to target smaller and more attractive niches (examples?)
+- The owner begins to target smaller and more attractive niches (examples?)

-- Company can provide more value (like better quality or faster turnaround) to the customer since these owners typically know their niche needs
+- The company can provide more value (like better quality or faster turnaround) to the customer since these owners typically know their niche needs

 - By providing more value, the business builds a better brand, which leads to a justifiable increase in prices or margins